 • fetal hypoxia.

-Its need arises in the process of difficult labor.
+Its necessity arises during difficult labor.

-Surgical intervention is impossible without anesthesia, otherwise the mother may die due to traumatic shock.
+Surgery is impossible without anesthesia, otherwise the mother may die due to traumatic shock.

 Types of anesthesia